salarghaffarian/Train-Test-Validation-Dataset-Generation/README.md

 - Make sure you have selected an image, the destination folder for storing and the generated patch name before pressing "Start Patchify" button.

+### Implementation:
+**patchify.py** is the only file you need to run.
+But before make sure you have installed all the required python libraries including opencv, PyQt5.
+Make sure that your pip is the latest version and ypur python is python 3.7